MistyCommunity/Documentation/src/content/onboarding/get-started/powering-up-down.md

 2. Plug Misty in.
 Her battery will thank you.
 3. Flip the switch on Misty’s back.
 4. The light on Misty’s chest should come on.
-5. Press the ON/OFF button located on the 820 Dev Kit board.
-The 820 board is mounted on Misty’s right side.
+5. Press the ON/OFF button located on the Intrinsyc Open-Q 820 Development Kit board.
+The board is mounted on Misty’s right side.
 The position of the ON/OFF button is as pictured. **Note: Both power sources must be on for Misty to function properly.**
 ![820 Board ON/OFF button](../../../assets/images/820_board.jpg)
-6. A blue LED on the left side (as you face Misty) of the Occipital navigation sensor should come on.
+6. A blue LED on the left side (as you face Misty) of the Occipital Structure Core depth sensor should come on.
 7. Say hello!
 You’ll know Misty is booted up when you see her eyes.
 This should take a little more than a minute.

 ## Restarting Misty